 Joseph: So, the San Francisco History Association was founded about 30-some years ago.
 Originally as a collector's group.
 And morphed into this group that did monthly presentations and a yearly banquet, which we don't do anymore.
 And our mission is to inform the people of San Francisco about its rich and diverse history.

-Arnold: And Judy, maybe you can tell us how people can find the SFHA.
+Arnold: And Judi, maybe you can tell us how people can find the SFHA.